CameronD73/529renew/README.md

 * [Strategies to minimise lockout](#strategies-to-minimise-lockout)

 ## Background
 This is a fork of the *529andYou* Chrome extension, in order to move from manifest V2 to V3.
-V2 code will cease working for Chrome users past early 2023, and has been blocked for fresh installations beyond July 2022.
+V2 code will cease working for Chrome users past early-mid 2023, and has been blocked for fresh installations beyond July 2022.

 Most of the original source was public domain and we have been unable to contact the original developer.

-The repository contains a modified copy of the code from manifest version 2 as well as the development towards a manifest V3 extension.
+The repository contains a modified copy of the code from manifest version 2 as well as the development towards a manifest V3 extension (and beyond).

-Most of the details are in [this project's Wiki](https://github.com/CameronD73/529renew/wiki).
+Most of the details are in [this project's Wiki](https://github.com/CameronD73/529renew/wiki), but you do not need to know any of that to use the extension.
+This Readme file is the nearest you will get to a user's manual.

 # Installation
 The latest released version is available in the Chrome store.
 For experimental installs (developer mode) see details in the wiki.

-By the time you read this, they will no doubt have changed their user interface again, but as I write this the process is...
+By the time you read this, they (Chrome and Edge) will no doubt have changed their user interface again, but as I write this the process is...
 * For Chrome, from the menu (3 dots on the right) click on `more tools->extensions` , or `settings->extensions`.
 Then click on the sub-menu (3 horizontal lines on the left - don't you love a consistent user interface) and way down the bottom is `open Chrome web store`.
 Type __529renew__ into the search box and it should be the only extension offered.
 Click that and the details page opens up, along with a button `Add to Chrome`.
 * For Edge, click on 3 horizontal dots top right, then select `extensions`-> `manage extensions` and click on `Chrome web store`.
 At some stage you need to enable the option `Allow extensions from other stores`.
 Search for __529renew__ and click on the one extension listed and  the details page opens up, along with a button `Add to Chrome`.